jstachio/jstachio/README.md

 See [mustache manual (v 1.3)](https://jgonggrijp.gitlab.io/wontache/mustache.5.html) .

-~~When some value is null nothing is rendered for this mustache-variable or mustache-section anyway.~~ Configurable via `@TemplateFormatterTypes` as well as the JStachioServices SPI.
+When some value is null nothing is rendered if it is used as a section.
+If some value is null and it is used as a variable a null pointer exception will be thrown by default.
+This is configurable via `@JStacheFormatterTypes` and custom `Formatters`.

-Boxed and unboxed booleans can be used for mustache-sections.
+Boxed and unboxed `boolean` can be used for mustache-sections.
 Section is only rendered if value is true.

+`Optional<?>` empty is treated like an empty list or a boolean false.
+Optional values are always assumed to be non null.

 Arrays and Iterables can be used in mustache-sections and are treated like Javascript-arrays in original mustache.

+`Map<String,?>` follow different nesting rules than other types.
+If you are in a `Map` nested section the rest of the context is checked before the `Map`.
+Once that is done the Map is then checked.

 Any non-null object can be used for mustache-section.
 This object serves like a data-binding context for given section.